 The awards require or may require settlement by issuing the entity’s equity shares or other equity instruments.

 5. Share-based payments awarded to a grantee by a related party or other holder of an economic interest in the entity as compensation for goods or services provided to the reporting entity are share-based payment transactions to be accounted for under this statement unless the transfer is clearly for a purpose other than compensation for goods or services to the reporting entity.
 The substance of such a transaction is that the economic interest holder makes a capital contribution to the reporting entity, and that entity makes a share-based payment to the grantee in exchange for services rendered or goods received.
 An example of a situation in which such a transfer is not compensation is a transfer to settle an obligation of the economic interest holder to the grantee that is unrelated to goods or services to be used or consumed in a grantor’s own operations.
+Reporting entities which issue profits interest or similar awards as compensation to either employees and nonemployees in exchange for goods or services shall apply the guidance in paragraph 4 in determining whether the award is a share-based payment transaction and in scope of this statement.

 NAIC Drafting Note: Some of the relevant guidance added by ASU 2024-01 is included in illustrative examples.
 As SSAP No. 104 does not have illustrative examples, NAIC Staff drafted language (see tracked changes immediately above) using the guidance provided in the ASU illustrative examples and commentary.